KSWB-TV: Sale to Tribune Broadcasting

-News operation

 WB News at Ten

 As early as 1997, rumors circulated of the potential for KSWB to launch a local newscast, possibly using the resources of another station in the market.
 Local stations in San Diego had previously inquired as to the station airing local newscasts produced by them when it was KTTY.
 However, Tribune opted instead to start a news operation of its own for KSWB.
 To house this expansion, the station had to move from Chula Vista and found a sufficiently large site in Kearny Mesa, on the same street as KFMB-TV and KNSD.

 The WB News at Ten, a half-hour 10 p.m. newscast, began to air on September 27, 1999.
 Competing against an established prime time newscast from KUSI-TV, it was designed to cater to viewers aged 18 to 49; the average age of the initial on-air presenters was 29.
 Both stations were joined three months later by a startup 10 p.m. newscast from XETV, which was bolstered by its Fox affiliation and beat KSWB's offering in the ratings.
 KUSI's ratings generally compared to XETV's and KSWB's combined.
-On March 7, 2005, the station debuted The WB Morning Show, a simulcast of Los Angeles sister station KTLA's weekday morning newscast interspersed with half-hourly local news inserts presented by a solo anchor from KSWB's San Diego studios.
+On March 7, 2005, KSWB debuted The WB Morning Show.
+The program was a simulcast of the KTLA Morning News from Los Angeles with half-hourly local news inserts presented by a solo anchor from KSWB's San Diego studios.

-News outsourcing to KNSD
+News outsourcing to KNSD and CW merger

 It was a tough business decision.
 It's very tough to make the economics work on one 30-minute newscast.
 News is a very expensive business.
 KNSD can do it on a much more efficient basis.
 We've looked at this from all different angles; it's not something we've done flippantly.